Vladimir Lenin monument, Kyiv

 The Vladimir Lenin monument in Kyiv was a statue dedicated to Vladimir Lenin, the founder of the Soviet Union in Kyiv, the capital of Ukraine.
 The larger than life-size (3.45 meters [11.32 feet]) Lenin monument was built by Russian sculptor Sergey Merkurov from the same red Karelian stone as Lenin's Mausoleum.
 It was displayed at the 1939 New York World's Fair and erected on Kyiv's main Khreshchatyk Street (at the intersection of Shevchenko Boulevard, opposite the Bessarabsky Market) on 5 December 1946.

 The statue was toppled from its pedestal and crushed by protesters on 8 December 2013, as part of the Euromaidan events, when many other Soviet statues were toppled.
 The plinth remains in place, and has become at times a site of political artwork, and arguments.
 Since 2016 various sculptures or installations have been exhibitioned in front of the plinth.

 Since 2015 all monuments connected with communism-related themes and/or persons are illegal in Ukraine.

-Post-Soviet period
+History

+Soviet era

+The monument's installation near Bessarabska Square in 1946 was initially planned to be temporary.
+The monument's placement had been controversial among the public from the very beginning, as its location had been previously used as a place of mass hangings by Nazi and Communist authorities.
+The statue was also criticized for disrupting the visual axis of Shevchenko Boulevard, and its position facing the market was perceived by many as awkward.
+Nevertheless, the monument remained in its place for 67 years.

 According to the decree of the former president of Ukraine, Viktor Yushchenko, this monument of the Soviet Union and the associated Communist period should have been removed after Ukraine gained independence.
-Nevertheless, due to the resistance of the Communist Party of Ukraine, whose members were elected to Verhovna Rada, the last Kyiv monument to Lenin was left standing.
+Nevertheless, due to the resistance of the Communist Party of Ukraine, whose members were elected to Verkhovna Rada, the last Kyiv monument to Lenin was left standing.